wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 </tr>
 <tr>
 <td markdown="span">`subject`</td>
-<td>The subject of the payload (usually for email).
-By default it concatenates the alert severity, alert trigger, and alert name.</td>
+<td>Subject of the payload (usually for email).
+By default the subject concatenates alert severity, alert trigger, and alert name.</td>
 </tr>
 <tr>
 <td markdown="span">`url`</td>
-<td>A link to a chart that shows the alert firing or resolved events along with the alert condition.</td>
+<td>Link to a chart that shows alert firing events or resolved events along with the alert condition.</td>
 </tr>
 </tbody>
 </table>

 #### Example

-Here is a sample template:
+Here is a sample webhook alert target template:

 {% raw %}
 ```handlebars